 The Dockyard Apprentice A selection of PRDHT artefacts are on display in the Historic area of the Dockyard in a permanent exhibition, “The Dockyard Apprentice”.
 Sponsored by Hampshire County Council & the Naval Base Property Trust, the exhibition was opened in Boathouse No. 7 in 1994 to tell the story of Dockyard life during the early years of the 20th Century when the great Dreadnought battleships were being constructed.

-After walking through the “Dockyard Wall”, the visitor is invited to become an apprentice for the day, clocking in at the Victory Gate, experiencing the sounds, smells and ambience of the old Dockyard, and learning about the crafts and skills which once made Portsmouth Dockyard the greatest shipbuilding centre in the world.
+After walking through the “Dockyard Wall”, the visitor is invited to experience the sounds, smells and ambience of the old Dockyard, learning as they pass through the exhibition about the crafts and skills which once made Portsmouth Dockyard the greatest shipbuilding centre in the world.
 The exhibition is maintained by members of the PRDHT Support Group who have prepared the Layout Guide that you may download here.
 During the last 10 years the exhibition has received some 600,000 visitors.
 Take a preview!

 Royal Dockyard Apprenticeships